anil-writes/Web-Hosting-Guides/README.md

 ### Hostinger Coupon Codes 2026: 30% Off Managed Cloud Hosting

 This deal is ideal for resource-heavy sites.
-With this Hostinger coupon, you will **[get 30% off on selected managed cloud hosting plans](https://devgraphiq.com/hostinger-recommends)**.
+With this Hostinger coupon, you will **[get 30% off](https://devgraphiq.com/hostinger-recommends)** on selected managed cloud hosting plans.
 Get this offer now by clicking the “Claim Now” button below.

 <p align="center">
   <a href="https://devgraphiq.com/hostinger-recommends">